-Access a PDF version of the document here: Joint submission to the Australian Law Reform Commission on Elder Abuse (PDF)
+Submission to the Australian Law Reform Commission Inquiry on Elder Abuse

 Elder abuse is a global public health and human rights problem that crosses socio-demographic and socioeconomic strata.
 According to the Aged Rights Advocacy Service elder abuse is defined as, “any act occurring within a relationship where there is an implication of trust, which results in harm to an older person.
 Abuse may be physical, sexual, financial, psychological, social and/or neglect”.
 While abuse is a term that may have different meanings for different people, it is fundamentally a violation of an individual’s human rights by another person and reflects a power imbalance between the two parties Older people may be more vulnerable to abuse as their level of dependence increases and they rely on others for assistance with activities of daily living (Aged Rights Advocacy Service 2011).